First Year Student Survival Guide

 If you’re not feeling yourself, your university will have plenty of support and tools to help you.
 Whether you’d benefit from counselling, career guidance, or just someone to listen to you, there’ll be plenty of help available.

 Having a selection of go-to recipes with healthy ingredients is key to managing your diet at university.
-Check out these 5-minute recipes or use a cookbook like Jamie Oliver’s ‘5 Ingredients’ for inspiration.
+Find some student meal on social media or use a cookbook like Jamie Oliver’s ‘5 Ingredients’ for inspiration.

 Hate the idea of untidy halls?
 Our private studios mean you won’t need to worry about messy shared kitchens or bathrooms.